minprog/prog-project/info/10 Syllabus.md

 *Guest lectures* --- Where possible, some guest lectures will be scheduled.
 These lectures will help you get ideas on how to make your project even better and what to do when the projects are over.
 As a general rule, you need to attend them all.

 *Process book* --- Together with your completed software project, you will hand in a process book that documents the development process as well as the finalized application.
 This will help us grade your project.
+Without a detailed process book, we cannot grade your project.

 *Product presentation* --- The final part of this course is the exhibition, where you are expected to demo your finished project to other students, family, friends and the teaching staff.
-This exhibition will take place on Friday 30 January, in the afternoon.
+This exhibition will take place on Friday 24 June, in the afternoon.

 ## Assessment